 Sioux City, Iowa.
 The print and television media in South Dakota, Nebraska, and Iowa rarely mentions climate change as a scientific, verifiable fact.
 This is easy to explain.
-U.S. agriculture is a significant contributor to U.S. greenhouse gas emissions.
-According to the EPA (which is hated around here), the agricultural sector was responsible for 9% of total U.S. CO2 emissions in 2013.
+The agricultural sector is a significant contributor to U.S. greenhouse gas emissions.
+According to the Environmental Protection Agency (which is hated around here), agricultural production was responsible for nine percent of total U.S. emissions in 2013.
 Across the Corn Belt, agricultural interests dominant the political and economic order.
-Not surprisingly, those interests do not want the media bringing public attention to how Big Ag’s voracious consumption of oil is contributing to climate change and the end of the world as we know it.
-No, farmers out here in America’s “fly over states” wanna keep burning oil and planting corn till the Corn Belt resembles Saharan Africa.
+So, not surprisingly, those interests do not want the media bringing public attention to how Big Ag’s voracious consumption of oil is contributing to climate change and the end of the world as we know it.
+No, farmers out here in America’s “fly over states” want to keep burning oil and planting corn till the Corn Belt resembles Saharan Africa.

 With the latest bout of unprecedented warm temperatures in the Upper Midwest, (it reached 72 degrees yesterday, November 3, in Sioux City, Iowa, not a record but awfully close), meteorologists here are blaming the odd summer-like weather exclusively on El Nino.
 By now, we all know that El Nino is a mass of warm water in the Pacific Ocean.
 This year, El Nino is particularly strong.
 Yet, the weather forecasters in Sioux City do not explain why El Nino is so powerful.

 Well, the reason El Nino is messing with the Midwest’s weather has to do with climate change.
 This year is on track to be the hottest year on record.
 And atmospheric heat, made worse by the CO2 emissions of Corn Belt farmers, has helped to create that beastly body of warm Pacific water.